Home » Fruit Evolution: Why Tropical Fruits Are Healthier Than Temperate Fruits

 Are temperate fruits “bird food” which we have cultivated to suit human consumption?

-In temperate climates there are simply no large wild sweet fruits for primates, and thus no frugivorous primates exist there!
-This is one more indications that temperate climates are not the optimal environmental condition for humans.
+In temperate climates, there are simply no large wild sweet fruits for primates, and thus, no frugivorous primates exist there!
+This is one more hint that temperate climates are not the optimal environmental condition for humans.
 Let’s look at the evolutionary background of fruits and seed-disperser in temperate climates:

 Have the temperate fruits we eat today evolved as foods for birds?